More Siouxland businesses prepare to open after Iowa Governor’s proclamation

 “We want to make sure first and foremost that our employees, our guests, and everybody are going to be safe in the environment we open in.
 And then we want to have good content to play and some of that is going to be delayed.
 We can’t just throw a switch so early.
 These buildings are such big buildings.
 We’re excited for it but we’re going to take a measured approach,” said Barstow.

 Also reopening in time for Memorial Day activities are state campground restrooms, showers and cabins.
-Camping will be allowed for tents and all campers, but playgrounds, shelters and visitor centers remain closed
+Camping will be allowed for tents and all campers, but playgrounds, shelters and visitor centers remain closed.
+Woodbury County campgrounds will also open.

 However, despite the governor’s proclamation allowing swimming pools to reopen for lessons and lap swimming, Sioux City officials announced Wednesday that local pools and splash pads will not be opening at this time.